-ANNEX C: LEARNER GRIEVANCE PROCESS
+ANNEX C: STUDENT GRIEVANCE PROCESS

-The above flowchart represents the typical sequence of events and actions when learners file a complaint or grievance within academic programs managed through the Global College.
-The yellow highlighted steps indicate time-sensitive actions by the learner.
-Learners are directed to section 6.0 of
+The above flowchart represents the typical sequence of events and actions when students file a complaint or grievance within academic programs managed through the Global College.
+The yellow highlighted steps indicate time-sensitive actions by the student.
+Students are directed to section 6.0 of this manual for additional information regarding the AU process.

-Figure 4: Learner Grievance Process
+Figure 3: Student Grievance Process